 The program now hosts 15 young indigenous boys, though not all of them are fully funded.

-The reality is, it is leaders like Marcos who will reach the unreached in this area.
+The reality is, leaders like Marcos will reach the unreached in this area.
 Through providing solid, biblical teaching and demonstrating the love of Christ in a way that is culturally relevant and in their own language we believe that we will see believers rise up in these regions in our life time.